jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 }
 ```

-As long as a JavaScript object has the following properties it can be used as an AsyncIterator:
+As long as a JavaScript object has the following properties it can be used as an `AsyncIterator`:

 - A method called: `[Symbol.asyncIterator]()`
 - `[Symbol.asyncIterator]()` returns an object with a `next()` method